Top 10 Questions About

 Q. Does a donor need follow-up medical care after donation?

-A. Two to three weeks following a donor's discharge from the hospital, the donor is asked to return to California Pacific for a medical exam.
-Six months following donation, donors are invited to our Living Donor Wellness Clinic, where they can return for annual visits.
+A. Two to three weeks following a donor's discharge from the hospital, the donor is asked to return to CPMC for a medical exam.
+Six, 12 and 24 months following donation, donors are asked to complete lab work and a questionnaire.
 Our team also encourages donors to have regular appointments with a primary care provider.

 About California Pacific Medical Center